Mattm27/BI-Report-Automation/README.md

 Here are definitions and syntax for functions originating from the datetime library

 ### Importing Datetime Package:
-- Again package must be imported to use built in functions
 ```Import datetime as datetime```

 ### Stripping Time Values From a Date